Ben Hackworth

 Ben Hackworth (born 12 July 1977) is an Australian writer and film director.
 He is best known for his work on the films Martin Four, Corroboree and Celeste.

 Biography

 Ben was born in Brisbane, Queensland.
 His father is retired Colonel David Hackworth.
-He studied at Amherst College in the United States, before returning to Australian to complete a Masters of Film at Victorian College of the Arts.
+He studied at Amherst College in the United States, before returning to Australia to complete a Masters of Film at Victorian College of the Arts.
 In 2005, he completed a Masters of Film with his script for a feature film called The Serpent.
 In 2006, he was accepted into the prestigious Cannes Film Festival residence to develop this project in Paris.

 He has created several award-winning short films, including: